rankynbass/XIVLauncher4rpm/README.md

 ### First run

-After install, you should run the `/usr/bin/xivlauncher` script, either from the terminal or from the .desktop file (which should show up in your desktop menu as "XIVLauncher (native)").
-This will create another script at `~/.local/bin/xivlauncher-custom.sh` if it doesn't already exist.
+After install, you should can the `/usr/bin/xivlauncher` script, either from the terminal or from the .desktop file (which should show up in your desktop menu as "XIVLauncher Native").
+This will launch XIVLauncher.Core.
+Alternativly, you can run `/usr/bin/xivlauncher custom` (or desktop menu item "XIVLauncher Custom"), which will create run a user-modifiable script at `~/.local/bin/xivlauncher-custom.sh`, creating it first if it doesn't already exist.
 You can edit `xivlauncher-custom.sh` to add environment variables and call other programs.
-For example, you could use it to call gamescope or launch an IPC bridge for discord, as well as simpler things like turning on MANGOHUD or a frame rate limit.
+For example, you could use it to call gamescope or launch an IPC bridge for discord, as well as simpler things like turning on MANGOHUD or adding a frame rate limit.
 This script file will not be changed when you upgrade, so your changes will be saved.

-A script is included at `/opt/XIVLauncher/cleanupprofile.sh` which can clean up your .xlcore folder and improve performance/compatibility with the native XIVLauncher install.
+Another script is included at `/opt/XIVLauncher/cleanupprofile.sh` which can clean up your `~.xlcore` folder and improve performance/compatibility with the native XIVLauncher install.
 If you are upgrading from 1.0.1.0-2 or earlier, or moving from the flatpak install, you should run this.
 Running this script will delete a few of the folders in ~/.xlcore.
-When you run XIVLauncher those folders will be recreated with fresh versions. *This may break the flatpak install!* If you are trying to switch back and forth between native and flatpak, you'll have to run this script each time you switch.
+When you run XIVLauncher those folders will be recreated with fresh versions. *This may break the flatpak install!* If you are trying to switch back and forth between native and flatpak, you may have to run this script each time you switch.
 If you are running a custom version of wine, this script is not necessary.

 ### Non-Steam Configuration

 The program installs to `/opt/XIVLauncher`.
-A .desktop file is included at `/usr/share/applications/XIVLauncher.desktop`, but it might need to be tweaked for your installation.
+Two .desktop files are included at `/usr/share/applications/XIVLauncher-native.desktop` and `XIVLauncher-custom.desktop`.
 You can also launch it from the terminal with `/usr/bin/xivlauncher`.
 If you have a non-steam account and you'd like to still launch with steam, follow the instructions below, but leave off the stuff after `%command%` in the launch options, and make sure Use Steam Service is *unchecked* in the launcher.

 ### Steam Configuration